-- It's unlikely you'll need to travel, except to attend conferences and training.
+- It's unlikely that you'll need to travel, except to attend conferences and training.

-You'll generally need a library and information qualification accredited by the CILIP to work as an information officer.
+Most information officers are graduates, who then go on to study for an accredited postgraduate library and information qualification.
 This is usually a postgraduate specialist qualification, with options to study full time, part time or by distance learning.
 Search the list of CILIP accredited qualifications for universities offering relevant Masters courses.